 I’m so thankful I eventually found a fail-proof way to remove the wallpaper.

 I’m also learning that I just don’t like the previous home owners too much.

 See where the wallpaper was removed?
 Yeah, see the subtle stripes there?
 That’s more wallpaper.
 In some parts it was ripped in attempt to remove it, then they gave up and just primed over it and added more wallpaper.
-I’m painting over the hidden layer of wallpaper.
+I hired painters and decorators dublin to paint over the hidden layer of wallpaper.
 I’m worried that there might be some texture to the walls where the ripped wallpaper is.
 I might have to pull out some putty and do a little spackling.

 I still have half of the bathroom to do.
 I’ve been a bit burnt out lately with house stuff.
 I’ve got to learn to pace myself, but I tend to be gung-ho or no go.
 Where’s the middle ground?
 I’ll find it someday:)